benkoppe/bear-trak-backend/README.md

 This is the backend for BearTrak!

 It consists of a Go server and [OpenTripPlanner](https://www.opentripplanner.org/) (otp) instance.
-Each is individually deployed on [Coolify](https://www.coolify.io/).
+Each is individually deployed with [Coolify](https://www.coolify.io/).

 ## Todo